vlang/v/doc/docs.md

 }

 // Used to add a custom calling convention to a function, available calling convention: stdcall, fastcall and cdecl.
-// This list also apply for type aliases (see below).
+// This list also applies for type aliases (see below).
 [callconv: "stdcall"]
 fn C.DefWindowProc(hwnd int, msg int, lparam int, wparam int)